 You can also check the National Transportation Safety Board’s “Select Risk Factors Associated with Causes of Motorcycle Crashes” document, and the Federal Highway Administration’s Motorcycle Crash Causation Study for even more information.

 The overwhelming theme is negligent drivers.
 Motorcyclists don’t have “fender benders” – they don’t have fenders.
 Almost any collision can cause a serious injury, and getting compensated for medical bills, pain, suffering, and anything else means dealing with an insurance company.
 An experienced motorcycle accident attorney in South Carolina can be the key to getting fair treatment.

 Motorcycle riders are vulnerable.
 They can wear protective gear from head to toe and still be grievously injured by careless drivers.
 In a motorcycle accident, riders often suffer:

 - Head injuries.
 This is especially true when not wearing a helmet.
-These can range from skull fractures and brain damage, to concussions, amnesia, and dizziness.
+These can range from skull fractures and traumatic brain injuries, to concussions, amnesia, and dizziness.

 - Leg injuries.
 These can range from amputations, broken bones, fractures and deep lacerations to bruises and swelling.

 - Arm injuries.
 These are sometimes defensive in nature, as the rider attempts to protect him or herself.
 The results are similar to leg injuries, but also include something known as “biker’s arm” (see below).

 - Road rash.
 This is a very painful soft tissue injury to the skin and muscle.
 Many will think of a scrape as “road rash” but the truth is that the condition can remove so much tissue as to require a graft and expose the rider to deadly infections.

 Biker’s Arm refers to a long list of injuries that bikers receive to their arms during a collision or when a motorcyclist lays down the bike when avoiding a collision.
 It could be minor or extremely severe.